 Elastic Path provides support if Elastic Path Commerce is deployed on supported platforms, such as certified and compatible platforms.
 For more information, see Supported Technologies.

 Elastic Path Commerce developers on the implementation team use a local development environment for developing and testing Elastic Path Commerce code and tools.
 For more information, see the Developer Environment section of the Getting Started Guide.

 The implementation team requires some or all of the following items during development:

-- Build and continuous-integration (CI) tools and jobs for performing Elastic Path Commerce code builds.
+- Build and continuous-integration (CI) tools for building and testing Elastic Path Commerce code changes.

 - Elastic Path Commerce development and quality-assurance (QA) environments for functional validation and regression testing.

 - An Elastic Path Commerce staging environment where business users can validate that both custom and out-of-the-box features function as desired.
 The staging environment may consist of an authoring and live pair.